-Considering that Bitcoin is a digital currency, it’s more rare for actual stores to accept it as a payment method.
-You can use Bitcoin to buy a gift card and then shop at those retailers or another one of the 200-some that they work with, including giants like Nike, Target and Starbucks.
+Considering that Bitcoin is a digital currency, it’s rarer for actual stores to accept it as a payment method.
+You can use Bitcoin to buy a gift card and then shop at those retailers or another one of the 200-some that they work with, including giants like Nike, Target, and Starbucks.

 Think through your investment

 Before you purchase Bitcoins or other types of cryptocurrency with a credit card, it’s important to know that the value of a digital currency is volatile.
 Much like the stock market, the worth of digital currency can vary from day to day and even amongst the various types of currency.

 As with the stock market, the aim is to buy as low as you can when purchasing cryptocurrency.
 This requires that you keep an eye on the value of cryptocurrency each day and wait for a dip in price.

 And remember that all cryptocurrency sales are final.
 Considering the volatile nature of digital currency and the uncertainty of its future, it’s a good idea to carefully consider your investment before purchasing with a credit card.

 On top of that, you’ll want to ensure you’re using the right credit card to make the purchase.